Last Updated 17 August 2021

-Similarly, discrimination on the ground of marital status occurs when a person is treated less favourably because of their marital status (or its characteristics) than people of different marital status would be treated in the same or similar circumstances (s 6 Sex Discrimination Act).
+Similarly, discrimination on the ground of marital or relationship status occurs when a person is treated less favourably because of their marital or relationship status (or its characteristics) than people of different marital or relationship status would be treated in the same or similar circumstances (s 6 Sex Discrimination Act).

 Discrimination on the grounds of pregnancy (or its characteristics) or potential pregnancy occurs if a person who is or may be pregnant (or who has expressed a desire to be pregnant, or is perceived to be likely to become pregnant) is treated less favourably than someone who is not pregnant or potentially pregnant would be treated in the same or similar circumstances.
 The Sex Discrimination Act has the additional requirement that the treatment of the pregnant person must be unreasonable in the circumstances (s 7B).

 Treating a person who is pregnant more favourably than another person who is not pregnant is not discrimination under the Sex Discrimination Act.

 Discrimination on the basis of family responsibilities occurs when an employer treats an employee with family responsibilities less favourably than one without such responsibilities in the same or similar circumstances.
 Family responsibilities include responsibilities of the person to care for or support a dependent child of the person or any other immediate family member who is in need of care and support (s 4A Sex Discrimination Act).